 Mini Turtle Pumpkin Cheesecakes

-Pumpkin cheesecake is better than just about anything.
-Add caramel, pecans, and chocolate?
-And you have the best cheesecakes in the whole world.
+Turtle Pumpkin Cheesecake is better than just about anything.
+Pumpkin, caramel, pecans, and chocolate?
+Now that’s the best cheesecake in the whole world.

 Did you know that, when you die, you can be made into diamonds?
 I know, so cool right??